Magellan Midstream Partners (NYSE:MMP) Releases FY 2022 Earnings Guidance

-Magellan Midstream Partners (NYSE:MMP – Get Rating) updated its FY 2022 earnings guidance on Monday.
+Magellan Midstream Partners (NYSE:MMP – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $4.35-$4.35 for the period, compared to the consensus estimate of $4.24.
 The company issued revenue guidance of -.Magellan Midstream Partners also updated its Q2 2022 guidance to $1.12-$1.12 EPS.

-A number of brokerages recently issued reports on MMP.
-Barclays downgraded Magellan Midstream Partners from an overweight rating to an equal weight rating and cut their price objective for the company from $53.00 to $51.00 in a research note on Thursday, January 20th.
-Bank of America cut their price objective on Magellan Midstream Partners from $50.00 to $49.00 and set an underperform rating for the company in a research note on Tuesday, January 18th.
-Morgan Stanley boosted their price target on Magellan Midstream Partners from $50.00 to $54.00 and gave the stock an underweight rating in a report on Tuesday, April 26th.
-TD Securities upped their price objective on Magellan Midstream Partners from $51.00 to $52.00 and gave the stock a hold rating in a report on Friday, May 6th.
-Finally, Mizuho increased their price target on Magellan Midstream Partners from $50.00 to $52.00 and gave the company a neutral rating in a report on Wednesday, March 30th.
-Two investment analysts have rated the stock with a sell rating, seven have assigned a hold rating and one has issued a buy rating to the stock.
-According to data from MarketBeat.com, Magellan Midstream Partners has a consensus rating of Hold and an average target price of $51.56.
+A number of research analysts recently issued reports on MMP shares.
+Morgan Stanley boosted their target price on shares of Magellan Midstream Partners from $50.00 to $54.00 and gave the company an underweight rating in a research report on Tuesday, April 26th.
+Mizuho upped their price target on shares of Magellan Midstream Partners from $50.00 to $52.00 and gave the stock a neutral rating in a research report on Wednesday, March 30th.
+Wells Fargo & Company dropped their price objective on shares of Magellan Midstream Partners to $54.00 and set an equal weight rating for the company in a research note on Friday.
+StockNews.com began coverage on shares of Magellan Midstream Partners in a research note on Thursday, March 31st.
+They issued a hold rating for the company.
+Finally, TD Securities upped their price objective on shares of Magellan Midstream Partners from $51.00 to $52.00 and gave the stock a hold rating in a report on Friday, May 6th.
+Two analysts have rated the stock with a sell rating, seven have issued a hold rating and one has issued a buy rating to the company.
+Based on data from MarketBeat.com, Magellan Midstream Partners has a consensus rating of Hold and a consensus price target of $51.78.

 The business also recently disclosed a quarterly dividend, which was paid on Friday, May 13th.
-Investors of record on Monday, May 2nd were given a dividend of $1.0375 per share.
-This represents a $4.15 dividend on an annualized basis and a yield of 8.41%.
+Investors of record on Monday, May 2nd were paid a $1.0375 dividend.
+This represents a $4.15 annualized dividend and a dividend yield of 8.48%.
 The ex-dividend date of this dividend was Friday, April 29th.
-Magellan Midstream Partners’s payout ratio is currently 97.42%.
+Magellan Midstream Partners’s dividend payout ratio (DPR) is 97.42%.

-A number of hedge funds have recently modified their holdings of MMP.
-Zullo Investment Group Inc. bought a new stake in Magellan Midstream Partners during the fourth quarter valued at about $102,000.
-Comerica Bank bought a new stake in Magellan Midstream Partners during the third quarter valued at about $205,000.
-Sequoia Financial Advisors LLC bought a new stake in Magellan Midstream Partners during the first quarter valued at about $208,000.
-Certified Advisory Corp bought a new stake in Magellan Midstream Partners during the first quarter valued at about $218,000.
-Finally, Wetherby Asset Management Inc. bought a new stake in Magellan Midstream Partners during the first quarter valued at about $259,000.
-53.28% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Zullo Investment Group Inc. acquired a new stake in shares of Magellan Midstream Partners in the fourth quarter valued at about $102,000.
+Comerica Bank acquired a new stake in shares of Magellan Midstream Partners in the third quarter valued at about $205,000.
+Sequoia Financial Advisors LLC acquired a new stake in shares of Magellan Midstream Partners in the first quarter valued at about $208,000.
+IHT Wealth Management LLC acquired a new stake in shares of Magellan Midstream Partners in the first quarter valued at about $211,000.
+Finally, Certified Advisory Corp acquired a new position in Magellan Midstream Partners during the first quarter worth about $218,000.
+Hedge funds and other institutional investors own 53.28% of the company’s stock.

 Magellan Midstream Partners, L.P. engages in the transportation, storage, and distribution of refined petroleum products and crude oil in the United States.
 It operates through Refined Products and Crude Oil segments.
 The company operates refined products pipeline that transports gasoline, diesel fuel, aviation fuel, kerosene, and heating oil to wholesalers, retailers, traders, railroads, airlines, and regional farm cooperatives; and to end markets, including retail gasoline stations, truck stops, farm cooperatives, railroad fueling depots, military bases, and commercial airports.